IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.1.1 Resource Notification Broker

 The Resource Notification Broker is the receiver of the Resource Subscription transaction containing a subscription request, or a subscription cancellation.
-It keeps track of all subscriptions it receives, including the time limits of subscriptions.
+It keeps track of all subscriptionTopic resource that define which subscription ca be submitted to the  Resource Notification Broker and keeps track of subscriptions it receives, including the time limits of subscriptions.
 Based on the subscription criteria, this actor sends notifications to interested subscribers.
 This actor may optionally receive Resource Publish transactions representing the stream of events against which the existing subscriptions are matched.

 FHIR Capability Statement for [broker](CapabilityStatement-IHE.ToDo.client.html)